-Mitch drove confidently at the restart and managed to overtake Andre Lotterer with Attack Mode at turn 11 for the lead of the race.
+Mitch drove confidently at the restart.
+He managed to overtake Andre Lotterer with Attack Mode at turn 11 for the lead of the race.
 Despite Lotterer activating Attack More a lap later, the Kiwi driver defended well and held onto his first win in the series.

 The Panasonic Jaguar Racing team will now prepare for the Paris E-Prix on 27 April.

-Mitch Evans clawed his way passed Andre Lotterer in a hard-fought duel on the streets of Rome to earn his first victory in the ABB FIA Formula E Championship and a maiden win for Panasonic Jaguar Racing.
+Mitch Evans clawed his way passed Andre Lotterer in a hard-fought duel on the streets of Rome.
+He earned his first victory in the ABB FIA Formula E Championship and a maiden win for Panasonic Jaguar Racing.

 Evans stalked the back of Lotterer’s car in the opening phase of the race, with the DS TECHEETAH driver unable to pull a gap.
 With both teams and drivers evenly-matched on pace, it became a tactical battle about when to deploy ATTACK MODE.

-It was Evans who blinked first – activating ATTACK MODE just after the halfway mark.
+It was Evans who blinked first.
+He activated ATTACK MODE just after the halfway mark.
 Despite losing some time moving off the racing line, Evans stayed ahead of Stoffel Vandoorne in third and quickly roped Lotterer back in.

-Lotterer chose not to mirror Evans and ran an alternate strategy, holding off on using the higher power mode and keeping the Jaguar behind – intending to reap the rewards later in the race and using track position to his advantage.
+Lotterer chose not to mirror Evans and ran an alternate strategy.
+He held off on using the higher power mode and kept the Jaguar behind.
+His intention was to reap the rewards later in the race and use track position to his advantage.